CyrusHasanvand/Content-aware-chatbot-with-LLM-/README.md

 time, making it possible to continuously update and improve knowledge based on new information.
 ```

-Consequently, we can use the old chats to respond the question or analyze the previous data.
+Consequently, we can use the old chats to respond the question or analyze the previous data, evaluating user interaction with their needs to enhance our productivity.
 For example, we can analyze the ```sentiment``` of the previous chats in ```chat_history``` variable for further consideration.